RogierdeRuijter/Portfolio/src/posts/journey-with-webcomponents.md

 > with a shadow DOM attached to them.

 At the time, we were working on a legacy web app that was challenging to modify.
-The objective was to construct a full-fledged UI library using web components.
-Since web components are independent of the rest of the page, we could use them without being concerned about other CSS or JavaScript on the page.
-This approach enabled us to incorporate these components within the legacy web app and, once we transitioned away from it, to effortlessly transfer the UI library to a new frontend framework.
-The concept remains solid, and in my opinion, it encapsulates the true potential of web components.
+The idea was that if we created a UI library with web components, we would be able to still make progress on standardizing the UI while not having to worry about other parts of the web app.
+Besides, and this might be the main reason, that when we decided to move away from the legacy app, we could reuse the UI library because we web components are framework agnostic.

-This led us to attempt to accommodate both simple and intricate UI patterns within a custom element with a shadow DOM.
+This led us to attempt to accommodate both simple and complex UI patterns within a web component.
+Especially the complex patterns led to difficulties.
 Let’s examine a complex UI pattern, such as a card.
 To transmit data into the web component, we utilized attributes on the custom element in the following manner:

 ```html
 <my-card